gzhao9/Tutorial-on-stress-testing/README.md

 ## Step 6: Apply a Binary Search Method for Load Testing

+As an example, I'm using a dichotomy to find maximum capacity.
+You can also use the method you like.

 Use a binary search approach to find the threshold of users the game can handle before performance degrades.
 Run each test with a single group:
 ![image](https://github.com/user-attachments/assets/d638298d-1271-422e-b1b2-d31ff8b65077)